Kpangot/Portfolio/README.md

-Thank you for seeing my portfolio of projects!
+Thank you for seeing my portfolio!